Introduction to the Reading of Hegel: Summary

 Kojève argues that Hegel's System needs to be seen as circular and returning to itself.
-This implies that Hegel's philosophical framework creates a continuous loop of development and self-reflection.

-Kojève takes Heidegger's concept of Angst (anxiety) in the face of death and applies it to the fear experienced by the Slave in his initial conflict with the Master.
-In Hegel's dialectic, the Master-Slave relationship is pivotal.
-The Master achieves dominance because he is willing to risk his life and confront death, while the Slave, fearing death, submits.
-This initial act of submission due to the Slave's unwillingness to accept death sets the foundation for their unequal relationship.
-The Master remains the master because of his fearlessness, and the Slave remains the slave because of his fear.
+Kojève takes Heidegger's concept of Angst in the face of death and applies it to the fear the Slave fears in his initial conflict with the Master.
+It is the slave's unwillingness to accept death, in contrast with the Master, that leads to their unequal relationship.

-Influenced by Heidegger's insights into the manner in which Dasein (being-there, a term Heidegger uses to describe human existence) stands before earthly death, Kojève sees man as a fundamentally negative creature.
-This negativity is not merely a lack or absence but an active force that negates existence through labor and transformation.
-According to Kojève, it is through labor that the Slave begins to transform the world and, ultimately, himself.
-This labor is a form of negation of the given reality, a reshaping of the world through human effort and creativity.
-Therefore, the Slave, despite his initial position of subjugation, engages in a process of self-creation and world-creation, leading to the eventual possibility of overcoming the initial inequality with the Master.
+Influenced by Heidegger's insights into the manner in which Dasein stands before earthly death, Kojève sees man as a fundamentally negative creature, who negates existence through labor.

 Reception

 The philosopher Herbert Marcuse, in a 1960 appendix to Reason and Revolution (first published 1941), writes that the "only major recent development in the interpretation of Hegel's philosophy" is the "postwar revival of Hegel studies in France".
 Marcuse credits the "new French interpretation" with showing clearly "the inner connection between the idealistic and materialistic dialectic", and lists Kojève's book as one of the key works.

 Some have argued that the book is more an elaboration of Kojève's own philosophy rather than a mere commentary on Hegel.
 For example F. Roger Devlin claims it is like calling Aquinas's Summa Theologica a mere introduction to Aristotle.
+Stefanos Geroulanos interprets Kojève's Hegel within the scope of debates on phenomenology and quantum indeterminacy in 1930s France, and argues that Kojève's text blends Hegel and Heidegger to offer multiple versions of key antihumanist concepts like the "Death of Man" and "the end of history."

 Simone de Beauvoir's reading of the book would emphasize the Master-Slave relation between men and women she saw in The Second Sex (1949).

 In Jon Stewart's anthology The Hegel Myths and Legends (1996), Introduction to the Reading of Hegel is listed as a work that has propagated "myths" about Hegel.
 Robert B. Pippin expressed a similar judgment in Idealism as Modernism: Hegelian Variations, writing that Kojève's readings "represent truncated and unsatisfactory jumblings of Hegelian ideas which get a better hearing in the original."

 The work has also been subject of critical analysis by Paul Redding, George Armstrong Kelly and Patrick T. Riley among others.